Find out all about Cardano and the Ada cryptocurrency.

 - The computing layer.
 This layer can run smart contracts, recognize individual users and perform other functions.

-This is unusual.
 Bitcoin and most other cryptocurrencies have all of these functions in one layer.
-This multi-layer system brings some unique advantages.
+This multi-layer system brings some features that traders may find useful.

 - Upgradeability.
 The system has been specifically designed to allow for relatively smooth and easy upgrades with soft forks.
 The multi-layer design allows for each layer to be forked and upgraded separately.